Calgary-Nose Hill (provincial electoral district): Calgary-Nose Hill history

 The Calgary-Nose Hill electoral district was created in the 2003 electoral boundary re-distribution from portions of Calgary-Foothills, Calgary-North Hill and Calgary-Nose Creek electoral districts.
 The riding was named after Nose Hill Park in Calgary.

 The Calgary-Nose Hill electoral district would be dissolved in the 2010 Alberta boundary re-distribution and would be re-distributed into the Calgary-Mackay-Nose Hill electoral district.

 Boundary history

 Electoral history

 The electoral district was created from parts of three different riding's in the 2004 boundary redistribution.
-The first election held in 2004 saw Progressive Conservative candidate Neil Brown pickup the district with under half of the popular vote.
+The first election held in 2004 saw Progressive Conservative candidate Neil Brown pick up the district with under half (47%) of the popular vote.
 He defeated a field of four other candidates.

 Brown stood for re-election against four other candidates in the 2008 general election.
 He was returned to power with a slight increase in his popular vote but still won under 50%.